Datil Well Recreation Area

 As most folks who walk here can still hear the sounds of trailing longhorns, you may also come across other mammals like elk, mule deer, pronghorn, black bear, bobcat, and mountain lion.

 There are 22 campsites at the Datil Well Recreation Area Campground, each with a shade shelter, picnic table, fire pit and barbecue grill.
 You don't need to collect firewood because firewood is provided for those who camp overnight.
 Restrooms and drinking water are close by.

 To get there: The Datil Well Recreation Area is located 1 mile west of Datil on US 60.
 There is also another signed entrance to the Datil Well Recreation Area on NM 12, about 1 mile southwest of the road intersection in Datil.
-There is no Day-Use fee but overnight campers pay $5 per night.
 The campground and recreation area are open year round.

 - No firearms or shooting allowed.

 - Trails are for foot access only.
 No horses, mountain bikes or motorized vehicles allowed.

 Entrance kiosk at the Datil Well Recreation Area Campground